uibk-uncover/libjpeg-CSM/README.md

 ## Usage

 We use the Python package `jpeglib` that allows the selection of the libjpeg version for compression and decompression.
-However, for J-UNIWARD embedding, JSRM feature extraction and EFLD model training and evaluation we use the implementation of DDE/Jessica Fridrich.
+However, for J-UNIWARD embedding, JSRM feature extraction and EFLD model training and evaluation we use the implementation of DDE/Jessica Fridrich [3].

 ### Alice: Downloading data

-As pre-compressed covers $x_{\text{src}}$ we use the ALASKA2 dataset.
+As pre-compressed covers $x_{\text{src}}$ we use the ALASKA2 dataset [4].
 As it has around 16GB, you will have to download it directly from the original repository of the [ALASKA2 steganalysis challenge](https://alaska.utt.fr/).

 Downloading can be done by